Create a list of articles to read later. You will be able to access your list from any article in Discover.

 How these institutions now engage with this history is crucial in how they move forward to make their collections more accessible.

-The history of colonialism is reflected in the collections held in natural history museums.
+The history of colonialism is reflected in these collections.

 Museums have a history of glorifying empire.
 In the nineteenth century, they were used to showcase the empires built by western powers as they seized control of other countries.